Our knowledge of orthopaedics. Your best health.

 • Talk to the school about lightening the load.
 Team up with other parents to encourage changes.

-• Encourage your child to stop at his or her locker when time permits throughout the day to drop off or exchange heavier books.
+• Encourage your child to stop at their locker when time permits throughout the day to drop off or exchange heavier books.

-• If your child has back pain that does not improve, consider buying a second set of textbooks to keep at home.
+• If your child has back pain that does not improve, consider scheduling an appointment with your pediatrician.

 OrthoKids logo